mechristenson/study-guides/inf553/final.md

 - Applications of LSH
   - LSH for Fingerprints
     - Place grid over fingerprint and normalize
-    - Represent finger prints by set of gridpoints where minutiae are found
+    - Represent finger prints by set of grid points where minutiae are found
       - ridges merging or ridge ending
     - Make a bit vector for each fingerprint's set of grid points with minutiae
     - Optional: minhash bit vectors to obtain signatures